 - Your card is prepaid and is ready for use immediately upon your arrival.

 - An Oyster Card is 50% cheaper than a traditional paper travel card with cash.

 - Your daily travel spend is capped, meaning once that amount is reached, you’ll pay no more than that, no matter how much more it’s used that day (Cap excluded on Clipper River services)

 - You’ll also receive exclusive promotions and offers on shopping, eating and being entertained in the capital.

-- There’s even a discount on the Emirates Air Line Cable Car (a great and rather unsung attraction in London)
+- There’s even a discount on the Emirates Air Line Cable Car (a tremendous and relatively unsung attraction in London)

 Where to Buy a Visitor Oyster Card

-For the easiest and trouble free (if not the cheapest) option, you can choose to use your contactless debit card as if it were your oyster card.
+For the easiest and trouble-free (if not the cheapest) option, you can use your contactless debit card as if it were your oyster card.

-Can I use my own currency to purchase an Oyster Card?
+Can I use my currency to purchase an Oyster Card?